mebeim/aoc/2021/README.md

    by a constant (the minimum changes, but its position doesn't).
 However, we also have an additional *(n<sub>i</sub> - X)/2* in our way.
-As it turns out, this additional linear term means that using the least squares method is not exactly accurate for our goal, but it still gives us a very good approximation of the value of *X* we want to find.
+As it turns out, this additional linear term means that using the least squares method is not exactly accurate for our goal, but still gives us a very good approximation of the value of *X* we want to find.

 2. We are not interested in a real 2D linear regression, but merely some sort of *average*, as our problem is one dimensional.
 It can also be seen as looking